vedipen/can-you-survive-this/README.md

  1. AI for the Hard Enemy to always move towards the player each turn, and attack him if possible.
 The hard enemy will follow the shortest path.
 If not possible, will search for next one.
 If next one is also blocked then it check for first path again just in case if the hurdles where broken by the player.
  2. AI for the Easy Enemy to only start following the player if the player comes within two tiles of the Easy Enemy and then attack him whenever possible.
- 3. Feature - Game will go forward only if all the enemies are killed which are present on the current day
+ 3. Feature to make game more competitive - Game will go forward only if all the enemies, which are present on the current day, are killed.
  4. Removed bug -
- 		*.
-Collisions would take place rarely on a same block between player and enemy, due to coroutines stacking up.
+ 	* Collisions would take place rarely on a same block between player and enemy, due to coroutines stacking up.
-		*.
-Enemy would stay at the same closest tile and not move.
+	* Enemy would stay at the same closest tile and not move.

 #### Unity Installation